oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/introduction/introduction.md

 OCI Logging Analytics is a cloud solution that aggregates, indexes, and analyzes a variety of log data from on-premises and multi-cloud environments.
 It enables you to search, explore, and correlate this data, derive operational insights and make informed decisions.

-Estimated Workshop Time: 5 hours
+Estimated Workshop Time: 30 minutes

 ### Objectives